kushshah289/Resume/README.md

 \section{Projects}
   \resumeSubHeadingListStart
     \resumeSubItem{Weather forecast App }
       {Used dark sky API, NodeJS, ExpressJS and MongoDB database with RESTful HTTP interface.
-It provides 100\% uptime by using different primary and secondary services like Google’s geocoding services. }
+Achieved 99\% uptime by using different primary and secondary services like Google’s geocoding services. }
     \resumeSubItem{MIPS processor Simulator}
       {Implemented an instruction-level simulator, cache simulator and a branch predictor of MIPS processor in C++.}
     \resumeSubItem{Neural Style Transfer, Machine Learning }
       {Created a machine learning project on neural style transfer that mixes images with different types of styles or textures.
 Used Neural Networks to amplify features and patterns in input image.}
     \resumeSubItem{Vehicle Tracking System }
-      {Created a Vehicle Tracking System which updates location on a web-portal in real-time using Google Map API and Atmel AVR microcontroller.
+      {Achieved in making a  Vehicle Tracking System which is accurate upto 20m using Google Map API and Atmel AVR microcontroller.
 Used open-source technologies to build the system which helped reduce the cost.
 The performance of final product was at par with the commercial products available.
 The system was designed with embedded C/C++. }
   \resumeSubHeadingListEnd

 %